Properties and Bayesian fitting of restricted Boltzmann machines: Model Fitting

-For illustration, continue the simple example from above with \(n\) iid observations, each consisting of two realized visibles \((V_1,V_2)\).
-In which case, when the specified cell probabilities \(p_{(-1,-1)},p_{(1,-1)}, p_{(-1,1)},p_{(1,1)}\) in (\ref{eqn:0}) are taken as the empirical cell frequencies from the sample, there is no better model based on maximum likelihood, and the discussion above (cf. (\ref{eqn:2})) shows that RBM model parameters can be chosen to re-create this empirical distribution to an arbitrarily close degree.
-Hence, RBM model fitting based on ML will simply seek to reproduce the empirical distribution.
-What's more, whenever this empirical distribution contains empty cells, fitting steps for the RBM model will necessarily aim to choose parameters that necessarily diverge to infinity in magnitude in order to zero-out the corresponding RBM cell probabilities.
+Furthermore, as development in the online appendix shows, not only is it possible to approximate any distribution on the visibles arbitrarily well (cf. Montufar and Ay 2011), but dramatically different parameter settings can induce the same RBM model (beyond mere symmetries in parameterization).
+A further (and somewhat odd) consequence of the RBM parameterization is then that when fitting the RBM model by likelihood-based methods, we may already know the nature of the answer before we begin: namely, such fitting will simply reproduce the empirical distribution of the training data if sufficiently many hiddens are in the model.
+There then can be no model refinements or smoothing from the RBM.
+That is, based on a random sample of vectors of visible variables, the model for the cell probabilities with the highest likelihood over \emph{all possible model classes} (i.e., RBM-based or not) is the empirical distribution, and the over-parameterization of the RBM model itself ensures that this empirical distribution can be arbitrarily well-approximated.
+Not only does RBM model fitting based on ML seek to reproduce the empirical distribution, whenever this empirical distribution contains empty cells, fitting steps for the RBM model will further aim to choose parameters that necessarily diverge to infinity in magnitude in order to zero-out the corresponding RBM cell probabilities.
 In data applications with a large sample space, it is unlikely that the training set will include at least one of each possible vector outcome (unlike this small example).
-This implies that some RBM model parameters must diverge to \(+\infty\) to mimic the empirical distribution with empty cells and, as we have already discussed in Section \ref{explorations}, large magnitudes of \(\boldsymbol \theta\) lead to model impropriety in the RBM.
+This implies that some RBM model parameters must diverge to \(+\infty\) to mimic the empirical distribution with empty cells and, as we have already discussed in Section \ref{explorations-of-model-properties-through-simulation}, large magnitudes of \(\boldsymbol \theta\) lead to model impropriety in the RBM.

-Here we consider what might be done in a principled manner to prevent both overfitting and model impropriety, testing on a \(\nv = \nh = 4\) case that already stretches the limits of what is computable - in particular we consider Bayes methods.
+Here we consider what might be done in a principled manner to prevent both overfitting and model impropriety, testing on a \(\nv = \nh = 4\) case that already stretches the limits of what is computable --- in particular we consider Bayes methods.
+We employ a Bayesian framework because of the ability to obtain uncertainty quantification with little to no extra effort, via posterior credible intervals.